 - ENERGY STAR qualified doors with no cracks or air gaps

-- At least three ENERGY STAR qualified major appliances
+- At least three ENERGY STAR certified energy efficient major appliances

 For more information, visit the BMO.